 tGbe editor: Modify the following paragraph in 35.3.14.2 Traffic Indication

 An AP MLD may use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
-An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
-The AP’s indication may be carried in a broadcast or a unicast frame.
+An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL (#15871, #16043, #16535, #16457) as described in subclause 35.3.7.3 (Link recommendation). (#15542)The Link Recommendation frame may be individually addressed, or addressed.

 tGbe editor: Modify the following paragraph in 35.3.14.2 Traffic Indication